alphagov/frontend/docs/building_blocks_for_flexible_content.md

 #### Hero

-A hero block renders a vertical column of blocks in a two-thirds-width block on the lower-left of a full-width image.
+A hero block displays a full screen width image with an optional text box, that can contain further blocks.

+The text box will be two thirds width (default, intended for use at the top of a page) or one third for use part way down a page (configured using `theme: middle_left`).

 Like the featured block, it uses a picture element to allow multiple image versions for different devices.

 As hero images are intended to be decorative, it's not possible to configure them with alt text.

 ##### Structure

-The YAML structure for hero images is slightly different depending on whether you're looking at the content item in Content Store (or a hardcoded YAML block which has to match the Content Store format), or in Whitehall.
+The YAML structure for hero images is slightly different depending on whether the content item is in Content Store (or a hardcoded YAML block which has to match the Content Store format), or in Whitehall.

 In content store or when hardcoded, the block should look like this: